clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas.rst

 ##########################

-This tutorial explains how to run benchmarking workloads in |CL-ATTR| using TensorFlow* and Kubeflow with the Clear Linux* Deep Learning Stack.
+This tutorial explains how to run benchmarking workloads in |CL-ATTR| using TensorFlow* and Kubeflow with the Intel® Deep Learning Stack.

 Release notes
 =============

-View current `release notes for the Clear Linux Deep Learning Stack`_.
+View current `release notes`_ for the Intel® Deep Learning Stack.

 Prerequisites
 =============